STEP 1: Dedicated Free From Facility

 STEP 2: Carefully Selected Ingredients

-STEP 3: Verification by 3rd Party Lab
+STEP 3: Purity Verified by 3rd Party Lab

 STEP 4: Transparency by Posting Test Results

 We post the results of each product’s testing on our website and link it to the QR code on each package.
 Or, just scroll down this page to the tab section and click on the product you are interested in to access its tests.

 Fruit + Chia Bars